In Michigan, All Are Welcome

 The GLCVB began assessing the current sensory-friendly programming offered in the local community as a way to encourage those traveling to the Lansing region for the performance to be able to participate in additional activities while they were in the area or to be aware of activities for a future visit.
 The assessment led to a much broader vision for the original marketing initiative and it became a multi-dimensional collaboration that has changed the community and how they welcome all visitors.

 In 2018, over 800 hospitality and tourism staff were provided autism spectrum disorder education at trainings in the Lansing region.
 As a result of the education process, seven attractions are now offering scheduled sensory-friendly programming and making information and resources available to guests in advance and while on site.
 Three attractions have enhanced and improved their existing programming as a result of the educational outreach.

 Family members have told front-line personnel that they “usually don’t travel or go out in public much” due to people not understanding their circumstances and they were glad to “feel welcome here.”
 Many comments from those attending the Lion King performance indicated this was one of the few special events their entire family had been able to attend together.

 You’ll find more details at about Lansing Convention & Visitors Bureau’s efforts to offer Sensory Friendly Activities on their site.
-While in the area, the visually impaired will want to explore the American Sign Language (ASL) tours at the Michigan State Capitol.
+While in the area, explore the American Sign Language (ASL) tours at the Michigan State Capitol.